مستقبل ما بعد الاستعمار

 Locating Art and Design

-It is no surprise that this period’s dual commitment to decolonising both art and pedagogy gave rise to educational books focused on Arab art, architecture, and graphic design.
+It is no surprise that this period’s dual commitment to decolonizing both art and pedagogy gave rise to educational books focused on Arab art, architecture, and graphic design.
 These books introduced local histories, documented contemporary practices, passed on indigenous knowledge, and developed toolkits tailored to local needs and modern technological constraints.

 These books formed the foundation of a potential library, carefully crafted for aspiring artists, architects, and graphic designers.
 They reflect a distinctive and determined vision: the building of a progressive, postcolonial Arab future through nurturing knowledge, creativity, and cultural pride.